-Introducing Omni Infrastructure with 3 open-source Terraform modules
+Introducing Omni Infrastructure with 3 open-source Terraform modules (1000+ community downloads)

 Ever since we launched Omni CDI, our customer data infrastructure solution, a couple of months ago, our goal has been to help small and medium-sized businesses build their customer data infrastructure in their own cloud, avoiding costly external SaaS options and giving them full control over their data.